-Ever start to do something and—Whoa, check out those shoes!
-Sorry, I got distracted.
-Where was I?
+Ever start to do something and—Sure, I can get those to you this afternoon.
+(Sorry, I got distracted.
+Where was I?)
 Oh yeah, do you ever start to do something and get distracted?
-Well, you’re not—No I haven’t heard the new Arcade Fire album.
-Is it good?
-Sorry about that.
-As I was saying, you’re not alone.
+Well, you’re not—sorry, that’s my phone pinging.
+As I was saying, you’re not alone in that experience.

 We’ve all been there.
 Even with the best intentions, there are so many internal and external distractions just waiting to get us off task.
 From social media to emails to our own thoughts and daydreams, distractions seem to be everywhere.

 Take a guess of how many times you’re distracted during the day.
 Then, multiply that number by 25.
 Yes, 25—that’s how many minutes of focus you’re losing.
 According to a study on digital distraction, it takes around 25 minutes to return to your original task after an interruption.
 Distractions derail your mental progress and hurt productivity.
 This means that the 60 seconds you took to check social media “really quick” isn’t a minute wasted, it’s 26 minutes.

 In an increasingly fast-paced, multitasking world, distractions can seem impossible to avoid.
 However, you can learn to manage and limit distractions to maximize your productivity.

 Gradually working on your concentration helps you focus for longer periods.
 Train your brain the same way you would any other part of your body, by strengthening it over time.
 Set a window of time in which you’ll be fully focused on a particular task, followed by a “mini-break” for distractions.
 For example, work for 45 minutes and take a 15-minute break.
 If you feel yourself losing the battle to distraction, give yourself a more manageable goal.
 Try working for 25 minutes and following it with a 5-minute break.